topimg

 The Development of Modern Indiana

-The issue of reconstruction for the southern states largely dominated the decade following the Civil War.
-Reconstruction concerned the whole country and how a nation was going to deal with a new united country.
+Reconstruction in the southern states largely dominated the decade following the Civil War.
+Reconstruction concerned the whole country and how the nation was going to deal with a newly united country.

-Reconstruction referred to the plans of the national government to help rebuild the South, and Indiana’s leaders played an important role to form such policies.
-The main issue in reconstruction was the question of how to deal with a large population of freed Blacks and whether or not Blacks should have the right to vote.
-Some leaders thought that the freed Blacks should have the right to vote.
+Reconstruction referred to the plans of the national government to help rebuild the South, and Indiana’s leaders played an important role in forming such policies.
+The main issue in reconstruction was the question of how to deal with a large population of freed blacks and whether blacks should have the right to vote.
+Some leaders thought that the freed blacks should have the right to vote.
 Still others thought that they should have the right to vote immediately and that the administrators of the former Confederate Government should be punished, and even executed.
-This group became known as the radical Republicans and included such Hoosiers as Schuyler Colfax (South Bend), Speaker of the House of Representatives and George W. Julian, a staunch abolitionist and a representative of eastern Indiana.
+This group became known as the Radical Republicans and included such Hoosiers as Schuyler Colfax (South Bend), Speaker of the House of Representatives, and George W. Julian, a staunch abolitionist and a representative of eastern Indiana.

 On the conservative side were those who favored a gradual change for the South and opposed the ideas of the radicals.
-Daniel W. Voorhees, from Terre Haute and Senator Thomas A. Hendricks from Indianapolis were the leading Hoosiers in Congress who favored a less violent attitude towards the defeated Confederacy.
-However, the radicals, and the radical point of view, was a view held by a majority of representatives and their policies went into effect.
+Daniel W. Voorhees, from Terre Haute, and Senator Thomas A. Hendricks from Indianapolis were the leading Hoosiers in Congress who favored a less violent attitude towards the defeated Confederacy.
+However, the radicals and the radical point of view were views held by a majority of representatives, and their policies went into effect.
 One of their main accomplishments was the passage of the Fifteenth Amendment.

 The Fifteenth Amendment

-Indiana’s General Assembly had already ratified the Thirteenth and Fourteenth Amendments that gave Blacks their freedom and rights of citizenship.
-There had been great difficulty among the states in getting the 13th Amendment passed, however the 14th passed with little or no discussion.1
+Indiana’s General Assembly had already ratified the Thirteenth and Fourteenth Amendments that gave blacks their freedom and rights of citizenship.
+There had been great difficulty among the states in getting the 13th Amendment passed; however, the 14th passed with little or no discussion.

-However, in 1869, when the 15th Amendment (that gave Blacks the right to vote) was due for ratification, there were many heated debates in the Indiana General Assembly.
-The Republicans controlled the legislative body, but some Democrats were necessary in order to actually be able to vote on the issue of the 15th Amendment.
-In protest many Democrats began to resign from the General Assembly and the process of ratification within Indiana came to a grinding halt.
-A special state election was held and all of those members who had resigned were again reelected to their posts.
-When the amendment was again brought up for ratification, members of the General Assembly again began to resign in protest.
-However, the members that were left went ahead and held a vote.
-The General Assembly still had two-thirds of its members and was legally able to hold the vote.
-The 15th Amendment was ratified with a majority vote.
-Later, when the Democrats gained control of the General Assembly they attempted to recall the passage of the amendment but met with no success.2
+However, in 1869, when the 15th Amendment (which gave Blacks the right to vote) was due for ratification, there were many heated debates in the Indiana General Assembly.
+The Republicans controlled the legislative body, but some Democrats were necessary in order to vote on the Fifteenth Amendment.
+In protest, many Democrats resigned from the General Assembly, and the process of ratification within Indiana came to a grinding halt.
+A special state election was held, and all the members who had resigned were reelected to their posts.
+When the amendment was again brought up for ratification, members of the General Assembly again resigned in protest.
+However, the members who were left held a vote.
+The General Assembly still had two-thirds of its members and could legally hold the vote.
+The Fifteenth Amendment was ratified with a majority vote.
+Later, when the Democrats gained control of the General Assembly, they attempted to recall the passage of the amendment but met with no success.

 The Reconstruction Era

-Andrew Johnson, the Vice-President, was a staunch supporter of Lincoln’s policy and tried to carry it out.
+Andrew Johnson, the vice president, was a staunch supporter of Lincoln’s policy and tried to carry it out.
 He was bitterly opposed by radicals in Congress, who finally brought impeachment proceedings to remove him from office.
-The impeachment failed and Johnson remained President, but he was helpless to prevent the policies of the radical Republicans from going into effect.
-His vetoes of bills were simply overridden by the radical Republicans who controlled Congress for 12 years following the Civil War.
+The impeachment failed and Johnson remained president, but he was helpless to prevent the policies of the Radical Republicans from going into effect.
+His vetoes of bills were overridden by the radical Republicans, who controlled Congress for 12 years following the Civil War.

-The ratification of the 15th Amendment by Indiana was not followed by an immediate change in the Indiana Constitution.
-Blacks were still excluded from voting in the state and, in addition, free Blacks were not allowed to enter the state.
-During the next two decades, Blacks were gradually granted the standing of full citizen.
-The laws made to restrict Blacks within Indiana were eventually eliminated and they were allowed to take part in the making of contracts.
-In education there was to be a fair distribution of public funds between white and colored schools.
-In 1881, Blacks gained full equality in voting and the only remaining discrimination in the Indiana constitution at the time was the clause that prevented Blacks from taking part in the state militia.3
+The ratification of the Fifteenth Amendment by Indiana was not followed by an immediate change in the Indiana Constitution.
+Blacks were still excluded from voting in the state, and, in addition, free blacks could not enter the state.
+During the next two decades, blacks were gradually granted the status of full citizens.
+The laws made to restrict blacks within Indiana were eventually eliminated, and they could participate in the making of contracts.
+In education, there was to be a fair distribution of public funds between white and colored schools.
+In 1881, blacks gained full equality in voting, and the only remaining discrimination in the Indiana constitution at the time was the clause that prevented blacks from participating in the state militia.

 Reconstruction Governors of Indiana